 - 3 to 4 tablespoons red wine vinegar

 - 3 tablespoons olive oil, plus more for drizzling

 - 1 to 2 teaspoons sea salt, or to taste

 - ½ jalapeño pepper, optional

 - micro greens, optional for garnish

 - Set aside the reserved half of the chopped cucumber, tomatoes, red pepper and green onions and place the remaining half in a blender.
 Add the watermelon, garlic, basil, vinegar, olive oil, salt, pepper and jalapeño pepper, if using.
 Blend until smooth.
 Taste and adjust seasonings.

 - Pour into a large bowl (or small individual jars, as pictured) and stir in the reserved chopped vegetables.

-- Optional: garnish with diced avocado and/or micro greens before serving.
+- Drizzle with olive oil and garnish with diced avocado and/or micro greens, if desired, before serving.